 Art Studio at Hope Mill

-Hope Mill and AWOL Studios, sits on the fringe of a revitalised Ancoats, that has seen urban regeneration turn a forgotten corner of our city into the hippest suburb of Manchester, bursting with an independent spirit, and home to a plethora of creative businesses and thriving independent food and drink.
+Hope Mill and AWOL Studios, sits on the fringe of a revitalised Ancoats, that has seen urban regeneration turn a forgotten corner of our city into the hippest suburb of Manchester, bursting with an independent spirit, and home to a plethora of creative businesses.

 Creative Art Courses is proud to be part of this vibrant and creative city.